Kim Kardashian Has Star-Studded Baby Shower For Baby No. 3

 The baby shower was blooming in pink cherry blossoms, which were highlighted throughout the event.
 Kim Kardashian confirmed she was expecting a third child with husband Kanye West via surrogate back in September and with a baby shower in November, baby number three could be coming very soon.

 Also in attendance was Kim’s daughter, North West.
 She was all dresses up in a Chinese-style dress and fuzzy slippers.
 Meanwhile, Khloe Kardashian wore an off-the-shoulder dress, which had everyone buzzing on Instagram and continued the is she pregnant or isn’t she pregnant rumors.
-Also, Chrissy Teigen was showing off herself in a form-fitting green dress, which she shared many videos of the event on Snapchat.
+Also, Chrissy Teigen was showing off herself in a form-fitting green dress, and she shared many videos of the event on Snapchat.

 The guests also received party favors from Kardashian, as the reality star was promoting her new fragrances.
 The gifts to the lucky ladies were from Kim’s latest project under the KKW Beauty label.
 The three new fragrances they received were Crystal Gardenia, Crystal Gardenia Citrus, and Crystal Gardenia Oud, which are due out next week.